Ezekiel 16 – The Harlot Wife of Yahweh

 iv.
 “Although the root naap [adultery] is more fitting to describe Israel’s covenantal infidelity, znh [harlotry] offers a more forceful rhetorical tool.
 The innocent young woman, graciously elevated to the status of queen, has become a whore.”
 (Block)

 c.
 You took some of your garments and adorned multicolored high places: Israel took the very blessings God adorned her with and she used those blessings to adorn the places of pagan idolatry.
-The gold and silver God gave them was used in sexually charged idol worship (male images and played the harlot with them).
+The gold and silver God gave them were used in sexually charged idol worship (male images and played the harlot with them).

 i.
-Multicolored high places: “The gaily decked shrines (RSV) indicate the colourful hangings of the tents that were set up at the high places (see note on 6:3), which were seen by Ezekiel to be places for feasting, fornication, idolatry and child-sacrifice.”
+Multicolored high places: “The gaily decked shrines (RSV) indicate the colourful hangings of the tents that were set up at the high places (see note on Ezekiel 6:3), which were seen by Ezekiel to be places for feasting, fornication, idolatry and child-sacrifice.”
 (Taylor)

 ii.
-Male images: “Priapi are here meant, which were carried about in the ceremonies of Osiris, Bacchus, and Adonis; and were something like the lingam among the Hindoos… This was done at the worship of Bacchus in Egypt: and they who wish to see more may consult Herodotus lib. ii, c.
+Male images: “Priapi are here meant, which were carried about in the ceremonies of Osiris, Bacchus, and Adonis; and were something like the lingam among the Hindoos.… This was done at the worship of Bacchus in Egypt: and they who wish to see more may consult Herodotus lib. ii, c.
 48, 49.
 In this phallic worship the women were principally concerned.”
 (Clarke)

 2. (20-22) Jerusalem sacrifices their sons and daughters to idols.

 “Moreover you took your sons and your daughters, whom you bore to Me, and these you sacrificed to them to be devoured.
 Were your acts of harlotry a small matter, that you have slain My children and offered them up to them by causing them to pass through the fire?
 And in all your abominations and acts of harlotry you did not remember the days of your youth, when you were naked and bare, struggling in your blood.